 Jokes apart, I recently attended a training course on Business Planning, and I have learnt one key thing.
 All markets mature and all products age, you must stay ahead of maturity and keep on innovating.
 Innovate anything like process, customer expectation, resource utilization, market differentiation.
 But you must innovate if you want to survive.

-What should Marketing Research Sector at large innovate?
+So what should I innovate in my projects, what should Marketing Research Sector at large innovate?

 In my opinion, we should innovate our human capital.
 Instead of producing a whole squad of insight discoverers we should aim at producing decision facilitators.

-Researchers who can give input on processes, business scorecards, performance monitoring and managing systems, marketing strategies, sales plans and forecasts.
+Market Researchers who can give input on processes, business scorecards, performance monitoring and managing systems, marketing strategies, sales plans and forecasts.

 To enable us increase and improve the pricing model of research sector.
 To help us sustain the competition from social media monitoring industry and consultancy firms.